4id3y/unraid-youtube-dl/README.md

   * Playlist URL: The URL of your Youtube playlist

   * Interval: How long you with the downloader to wait before checking your list again.

+  * NFO: This is optional.
+It creates an NFO file to acompany the video.
+This is mainly for KODI